Efficient Large Language Models: A Survey: Introduction

 \section{Introduction}

 Large Language Models (LLMs) are a type of advanced AI models designed to understand and generate human languages.
-Recently, we have witnessed a surge in LLMs include those developed by Open AI (GPT-3~\cite{Brown2020LanguageMA} and GPT-4~\cite{OpenAI2023GPT4TR}), Google (Gemini~\cite{Gemini}, GLaM~\cite{du2022glam}, PaLM~\cite{Chowdhery2022PaLMSL}, PaLM-2~\cite{anil2023palm}), Meta (LLaMA-1~\cite{Touvron2023LLaMAOA} and LLaMA-2~\cite{Touvron2023Llama2O}), and other models such as BLOOM~\cite{Scao2022BLOOMA1}, PanGu-$\sum$~\cite{Ren2023PanGuTT}, and GLM~\cite{Zeng2022GLM130BAO}.
-These models have demonstrated remarkable performance across a variety of tasks such as natural language understanding (NLU), language generation, complex reasoning~\cite{Yang2023HarnessingTP}, and domain-specific tasks related to biomedicine~\cite{he2023survey, wan2023med, wan2022g}, law~\cite{Eliot2021GenerativePT} and code generation~\cite{wei2022chain, Chen2021EvaluatingLL}.
+Recently, we have witnessed a surge in LLMs including those developed by Open AI (GPT-4~\citep{OpenAI2023GPT4TR} and GPT-3~\citep{Brown2020LanguageMA}), Meta (LLaMA-3~\citep{Llama3}, LLaMA-2~\citep{Touvron2023Llama2O}, LLaMA-1~\citep{Touvron2023LLaMAOA}), and Google (Gemini~\citep{Gemini}, PaLM-2~\citep{anil2023palm}, PaLM~\citep{Chowdhery2022PaLMSL}, GLaM~\citep{du2022glam}) as well as many other models such as BLOOM~\citep{Scao2022BLOOMA1}, PanGu-$\sum$~\citep{Ren2023PanGuTT}, and GLM~\citep{Zeng2022GLM130BAO}.
+These models have demonstrated remarkable performance across a variety of tasks such as natural language understanding (NLU), language generation, complex reasoning~\citep{Yang2023HarnessingTP}, and domain-specific tasks related to biomedicine~\citep{he2023survey, wan2023med, wan2022g}, law~\citep{Eliot2021GenerativePT} and code generation~\citep{wei2022chain, Chen2021EvaluatingLL}.
 Such performance breakthroughs can be attributed to their massive scales in model sizes and volumes of training data, as they contain billions or even trillions of parameters while being trained on a gigantic amount of data from diverse sources.